keithmifsud/eventful/src/Eventful/Event/README.md

 where to put event listeners?

-- [ ] Event Bus
+- [ ] Event Dispatcher

-Handles the publishing of events to it's subscribers.
+Handles the publishing of events to it's listeners and calls the handle method.

-- [ ] Event Handling

-Calls the event listener handle method.

 - [ ] Testing helpers using scenarios.